spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/palette-rbac.md

 ### Scope

-Scope defines the context in which the resources are located in and the visiblity.
-The scope will be either Tenant or Project.
-For example, a role within the project scope can conduct actions within a project.
-Whereas, a role within the tenant scope can conduct actions across all projects within the tenant.
+Scope defines the context in which the resources are located and their visibility.
+The scope can be either Tenant or Project.
+For example, a role within the project scope can conduct actions within a project, whereas a role within the tenant scope can conduct actions across all projects within the tenant.

 :::info

 Self-hosted Palette and VerteX instances have an additional scope called the System Scope.
 The system scope applies to the entire system.
-System-scope actions are only allowed for the system administrator.
 Only users with the system administrator role can perform actions in the system scope.
 System administrator access is only available to self-hosted instances.

 :::

 Scopes are organized hierarchically, with each level becoming more specific.
 Roles can be assigned at different scope levels, and the level you choose determines the role's range of influence.
-Use the scope to control the visibility of resources and to reduce the number resources a Role has access to.
+Use the scope to control the visibility of resources and to reduce the number of resources a role has access to.

 ![palette-rbac-scope.webp](/user-management_palette-rbac_palette-rbac_scope-overview.webp)

-Some key points to remember about scopes:
+Key points to remember about scopes:

 - Scopes control the visibility of the resource.
 The resource created in the higher scope will be visible and accessible for use in the lower scope.
-For example, a cluster profile created in the tenant scope will be visible, and accessible in the project scope.
+For example, a cluster profile created in the tenant scope will be visible and accessible in the project scope.

 - Resource isolation is achieved by creating resources in the lower scope.

-- Resources with the same name may co-exist across scopes and will be distinguished with scope icon in the context column.
+- Resources with the same name may co-exist across different project scopes and will be distinguished with a scope icon in the context column.

 - In Terraform, when using the Spectro Cloud provider, the term context is used instead of scope.
 Refer to the